Vineyard-Technologies/CRPlumbing.biz/PRD.md

 **Experience Qualities**:
 1. **Trustworthy** - Clean, professional design that instills confidence in the plumber's expertise and reliability
 2. **Accessible** - Simple navigation and clear calls-to-action that make it easy for stressed homeowners to get help quickly
-3. **Local** - Emphasizes Seattle eastside service area and community connection to build neighborhood trust
+3. **Local** - Emphasizes Greater Eastside service area and community connection to build neighborhood trust

 **Complexity Level**: Content Showcase (information-focused)
 - Primary goal is to present services, build credibility, and facilitate contact rather than complex functionality